TIO-IKIM/Learning-to-Look-Closer/readme.md

 ## Requirements

 Install all dependencies listed in `pyproject.toml`, plus CuPy.
 See the [CuPy installation guide](https://docs.cupy.dev/en/stable/install.html#installing-cupy-from-pypi) to determine which version to install.

+## Original nnU-Net README

+The remainder of this document is the original nnU-Net README and is included here for reference.

 # Welcome to the new nnU-Net!